May 29 in History

 Japanese professional wrestler

 Konosuke Takeshita is a Japanese professional wrestler.
-He is signed to the American promotion All Elite Wrestling (AEW), where he is a member of The Don Callis Family.
-He is also signed to Japanese promotions DDT…
+He is signed to the American promotion All Elite Wrestling (AEW), where he is the current AEW International Champion in his second reign.
+He is also signed to…

 Read More